repath-studio/website/docs/policies/privacy.md

   [GitHub Privacy Statement](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement).
 - [Sentry](https://sentry.io/) - Used for error reporting.
 For more information about Sentry's practices, see their [Privacy Statement](https://sentry.io/privacy/).
-- [GoatCounter](https://www.goatcounter.com/) - GoatCounter is used for the analytics of the main website.
+- [GoatCounter](https://www.goatcounter.com/) - Used for the analytics of this website.
   For more information, see their [Privacy Policy](https://www.goatcounter.com/help/privacy).

 ## Privacy policies of other websites